kevin931/poetic/docs/source/Contributing.rst

 If there is something that you think will make this better, please let us know!

-    1. Look through the Issue Tracker and, if appropriate, submit an issue for suggestion.
+    1. Look through the Issue Tracker and, if appropriate, submit an issue for suggestion (There is a template to follow as well!).
-    2. If the feature deviates from the roadmap significant, it will not be implemented.
+    2. If the feature deviates from the roadmap significantly, it will not be implemented.
 Otherwise, it will be considered based on the following factors:

         * Feature relevance
         * Current project development and timeline